MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 # What is one-click ingestion?

 One-click ingestion makes the data ingestion process easy, fast, and intuitive.
-One-click ingestion uses intuitive UX to help you ramp-up quickly and start ingesting data and creating database tables and mapping structures.
+One-click ingestion helps you ramp-up quickly to start ingesting data, creating database tables, mapping structures.
 Select data from different kinds of sources in different data formats, either as a one-time or continuous ingestion process.

 The following features make one-click ingestion so useful: